jessehorne/sequence-interview/README.md

 day (date), project_id (integer), total_transactions (integer), volume (integer)

-5. A proper .env file (see .env.example for recreating it)
+5. A proper .env file (see .env.example for recreating it) and `creds.json` file.

 # Running